GoogleCloudPlatform/dotnet-docs-samples/bigtable/api/README.md

     documentation](https://cloud.google.com/bigtable/docs/creating-instance) to
     create a Cloud Bigtable instance if necessary.

-7. Edit `QuickStart\Quickstart.cs`, and replace YOUR-PROJECT-ID with id of the project you created in step 1.
+7. Edit `HelloWorld\HelloWorld.cs`, and replace YOUR-PROJECT-ID with id of the project you created in step 1.
-    Also replace YOUR-INDEX-ID with id of your instance you created in step 5.
+    Also replace YOUR-INSTANCE-ID with id of your instance you created in step 5.

-9. From a Powershell command line, run the QuickStart sample:
+9. From a Powershell command line, run the HelloWorld sample:
     ```
-    PS C:\...\dotnet-docs-samples\bigtable\api\QuickStart> dotnet run
+    PS C:\...\dotnet-docs-samples\bigtable\api\HelloWorld> dotnet run
     ```
     You will see output resembling the following, interspersed with informational logging from the underlying libraries: